hankst69/Chirp_Radtel-RT-950-Pro/docs/LoadModuleInChirp.md

 # Load the RT‑950 Pro Driver in CHIRP
 ```
-⚠️ WARNING: This is not the standard way to use CHIRP.
-I am releasing the driver directly here because I wanted to do this myself and no one else had a driver ready yet.
+⚠️ WARNING: This is not the CORRECT way to use CHIRP.
+I am releasing the driver directly here because I wanted
+to do this myself and no one else had a driver ready yet.

-This should work; however, the warnings about the possibility of breaking radios or running malicious code exist in CHIRP for a reason.
+This should work; however, the warnings about the
+possibility of breaking radios or running malicious code
+exist in CHIRP for a reason.

 Please understand the risks before you continue.

-I’ll be happy to contribute this driver to CHIRP when time permits, but I don’t currently have the time due to work, family, and health constraints, and I know people are waiting for this.
+I’ll be happy to contribute this driver to CHIRP when time
+permits, but I don’t currently have the time due to work,
+family, and health constraints, and I know people are
+waiting for this.

 There are likely bugs; some things may not work.
+Please
-Please use this for education and inspiration, and build awesome things with it.
+use this for education and inspiration, and build awesome
+things with it.

 73 — Nathan (2E0NBS)
 ```